Skip to main content

 Registering to Vote

 Websites like www.vote411.org and www.vote.org can help with voter registration, registration status, ballot access, and more.
 If you plan to vote in St. Louis, you can register to vote using your on-campus address (20 N. Grand Blvd., MSC #, St. Louis, 63103).
-The deadline to register in Missouri is October 7.
+The deadline to register in Missouri for the Nov.
+5, 2024 election is Oct.
+9.

 If you are registered to vote using your on-campus address, you are registered to vote in the City of St. Louis and can vote in a variety of ways: